allape/Java-IDEAPlugin-XFTP/README.md

   - Because the remote list will be reloaded after the remote path selector popup became hidden, no solution for this for now...
 - `Enter` key has been blocked in `Run` Tool Window...
   - \>= v0.10.5: Remove XFTP `open` action shortcut in `Preferences / Keymap`.
+  - \>= v0.10.7: All actions in content-menu of remote list will be unbound with global actions.
+- Disposing is buggy?
+May cause `NullPointException` while creating new connection because of "already disposed".